 How the International Festival out-fringed the Fringe in 1960 with Beyond the Fringe by Jonathan Miller, Dudley Moore, Alan Bennett and Peter Cook.

-Our insanely talented Design and Technical teams worked together to create something unique, engaging and worthy of the world-class event that is the Edinburgh International Festival.
+Our insanely talented Design and Technical teams created something completely unique, engaging and worthy of the world-class event that is the Edinburgh International Festival.
+And, working together with Liz Holt Copywriter, we developed content for the site that helped to bring 70 years of celebration to life.

 So take your seat, dim the lights and prepare to be amazed…